 - Scoop the muffin batter into the prepared liners, filling all the way to the top.
-Top each muffin with about 1 tbsp of the topping for jumbo muffins, ½ tbsp for regular-sized, and 1 tsp for mini muffins.
+Top each muffin with about 1 tablespoon of the topping for jumbo muffins, ½ tablespoon for regular-sized, and 1 teaspoon for mini muffins.

 - Bake at 425° F for 5 minutes, then reduce the temperature to 375° F. For jumbo muffins, bake for an additional 25-30 minutes.
 For regular-sized muffins, bake for an additional 15-20 minutes, and for mini muffins, bake for an additional 10-12 minutes.

 - Cool on a wire rack.
 Muffins can be kept at room temperature for a few days, well covered, or can be frozen, well wrapped, for up to 3 months.